 Call for sites

-This provides a further opportunity for landowners, site promoters and stakeholders to suggest potential sites that may be suitable for housing or employment development or for other uses that could provide benefits to communities.
+Our call for sites remains open as part of our evidence gathering process, as we continue work on the new Tonbridge and Malling Local Plan.
+This provides opportunity for landowners, site promoters and stakeholders to suggest potential sites that may be suitable for housing or employment development or for other uses that could provide benefits to communities.